yihuangswust-alt/SSL-Morph_MIL/README.md

     --label_file /path/to/clinical_labels.csv
 ```
 ## Evaluation
 The main evaluation metric is the concordance index (C-index).
-Please refer to our paper for detailed evaluation results.
+Detailed experimental settings, quantitative results, ablation studies, and visualization analyses are provided in our paper.

 ## Citation
 If you find this repository useful, please cite our paper: